Y56380X/RESTly/README.md

 netstandard 2.0 and onwards compatible (, see [https://learn.microsoft.com/en-us/dotnet/standard/net-standard](https://learn.microsoft.com/en-us/dotnet/standard/net-standard)).
 When building for older .NET versions, additional dependencies might become necessary.
 This can be seen in the `ClientLibrary` example project.

+## File uploads

+There is one possible issue with file upload.
+When using minimal APIs with the `.WithOpenApi()` extension method and call parameters of type `IFormFile` the generated schema contains no names for the form field names.
+This makes the automated generation of client code hardly possible.
+For using such endpoints the correct names must be given in the `Name` field of the body parameter.